dvampofo/nodejs-tdd/README.md

 Finally, by having an extensive test suite in place that covers nearly all possible paths, developers can get quick, real-time feedback during development.
 This reduces overall stress, improves efficiency, and increases productivity.

 ## Instructions
+To download this NodeJS TDD product,
+1. `git clone https://github.com/dvampofo/nodejs-tdd.git` to the directory of your choice
+2. Install dependencies with `npm install`

 ## Tools